irods-contrib/metalnx-web/README.md

 Add a global config to turn on/off certain features via metalnx.properties.
 This allows sites to globally turn off features such as tickets.

+#### Add normal/advanced view niehs #17

+Add preferences to toggle between normal/advanced view and made dataGridUser.advancedView a model attribute always available in thymeleaf pages so that the interface can show or hide features based on normal or power users

 #### NIEHS identified misc theming issues

 * #22 fix search text